davidpcahill/chess-ai/README.md

 ## Setup and Installation

-1. Ensure you have Python 3.7+ installed.
+1. Ensure you have Python 3.7+ and pip installed.

 2. Clone this repository:
    ```